-Engagement, initiative, and effort.
-Students are prepared to engage in and actively participate in class, practicum, and other professional activities; and complete assignments and practicum tasks in a professional, high-quality manner.
-In practicum, students spend placement hours in professionally useful activity; show genuine interest and engagement in the daily life of the organization; take the initiative; and demonstrate intellectual and professional curiosity and insightfulness.
+- Engagement, initiative, and effort.
+Students are prepared to engage in and actively participate in class, practicum, and other professional activities, and complete all assignments and practicum tasks.
+In practicum, students spend placement hours in professionally meaningful activity; show genuine interest and engagement in the daily life of the practicum environment; take requisite initiative; and demonstrate intellectual and professional curiosity and insightfulness.

 Minor violation.
-Example: Not being prepared, actively engaged, or showing initiative.

-Moderate to serious violation.
-Example: A pattern of not being prepared, actively engaged, or showing initiative.

-Openness and responsiveness to feedback.
-Students demonstrate non-defensive receptivity to feedback and suggestions, show a willingness to be self-reflective and self-corrective, demonstrate a willingness to resolve difficult relationships, and modify their behavior accordingly.
-Students respond to feedback from classroom instructors, practicum instructors, and others by taking steps to integrate the feedback into their professional behavior and use the feedback as a tool to help strengthen their practice and awareness of self.
+Example: Not being prepared, actively engaged, or showing initiative. - Moderate to serious violation.
+Example: A pattern of not being prepared, actively engaged, or showing initiative. - Openness and responsiveness to feedback.
+Students demonstrate receptivity to feedback and suggestions, show a willingness to be self-reflective and self-corrective, demonstrate a willingness to resolve difficult relationships, and modify their behavior accordingly.
+Students respond to feedback from classroom instructors, practicum instructors and others by taking steps to integrate the feedback into their professional behavior and use the feedback as a tool to help strengthen their practice and awareness of self.